 Here’s a calming video of Grace moving along at 6 knots under sail – nothing but water and wind noises, and a beautiful view of the Seattle skyline.

 I was testing a bunch of new changes and adjustments, as well as projects that I’ve completed recently.
 The big ones included Raymarine 3.4, the ITC-5, new nav panel, PowerPod, new boat monitoring systems, new Intel NUC boat computer, and most importantly, a change to LiFePO4 batteries and a new Victron power system.
-That last one was the biggest change, and I have a series of articles on the whole implementation journey coming out very shortly.
+That last one was the biggest change, and I have a series of articles on the whole implementation journey.

 Using my favorite Sony RX-10 MK3 super zoom camera, I was able to figure out that this was the Chenega, and as the destination being reported was Alaska, I assumed that it was being brought out of decommissioning and back to life on the Alaska Marine Highway.